swiftech/swiftmarker/readme.md

 	```

 ##### Logic

-* Logic Expression
+* Logical Expression

-    Logic expression is used to decide whether display content in it, you can have any layer nesting logic expression.
+  Logical expression is used to decide whether display content in it, you can have any layer nested logical expression.
 Only the expression condition determined to logic true

     * Template:
     ```